little-world/rust-course/src/13-advanced-collections.md

 ## Pattern 4: Trie and Radix Tree Structures

 **Problem**: Finding all strings with a given prefix in HashMap requires checking every key—O(N) with N strings.
 Autocomplete for 1M words checks all 1M.
-Longest common prefix requires pairwise comparisons.
-IP routing tables need longest prefix matching.
-HashSet can't efficiently answer "words starting with 'pre'".
-Storing dictionary with shared prefixes wastes memory ("pre", "prefix", "preview" store "pre" three times).

 **Solution**: Use Trie (prefix tree) where each node represents a character, paths from root spell strings.
 Prefix search is O(M) where M is prefix length, not number of strings.
-Radix tree (compressed trie) merges single-child chains to reduce nodes.
-Use for autocomplete, spell checking, IP routing, dictionary compression.
-Query all strings with prefix by traversing to prefix node then collecting subtree.

 **Why It Matters**: Tries enable efficient prefix operations impossible with hash tables.
 Autocomplete in 1M-word dictionary: HashMap O(N) scan per query.
-Trie O(M) where M is typed prefix—10,000x faster for 10-character prefix.
-IP routing with 500K routes: linear scan is O(N), trie longest-prefix-match is O(32) for IPv4.
-Memory: compressed trie shares common prefixes—"antiestablishmentarianism" variations stored once.
-Dictionary apps, autocomplete, routers all rely on tries.

 **Use Cases**: Autocomplete (search engines, IDEs, command completion), spell checkers (dictionary lookup, suggestions), IP routing (longest prefix match), phonebook search by prefix, DNA sequence matching, text compression (shared prefix storage).